Codereiver/Cato-Site-Map/README.md

   - Pan and zoom to explore your network
   - Toggle layers on/off with the control panel
 - **No Server Required**: Double-click the HTML file to open in any browser
+- **LLM-Enhanced Geolocation** (Optional):
+  - Automatically estimates city names from site descriptions
+  - Provides accurate coordinates for cities not in the database
+  - Processes large datasets in efficient batches
+  - Gracefully handles errors and continues processing

 ## Example Data